 For example, as the Meal Service Program is disbursing healthy meals to the front-line workers, it will help to know how it is helping them?
 So you can complement with a multiple selection metric such as, “How meal provided to me helped?”

 - Meals that are provided do not suit my diet

 - I eat a lot due to the free meal service

 - I gave them away as I have a caregiver in the house

 - I am staying healthy due to regular meals provided to me

-The Meal Service Program would like to see many front line workers say that the meal delivered to them helps them stay healthy, rest, and they can work longer hours as a positive outcome.
-Especially in a time like now, when frontline workers need to work long hours to keep the community healthy.
+The Meal Service Program would like to see many front-line workers say that the meal delivered to them helps them stay healthy, rest, and can work longer hours as a positive outcome.
+Especially in a time like now, frontline workers need to work long hours to keep the community healthy.

 5. Design Contextual metrics with a clear goal

 Metrics should be designed with a clear goal in mind.
 Let us take a different example.
 If your goal is to understand the severity of COVID-19 by state, high-level metrics like “Number of cases” and “Number of deaths” don’t tell us much.